-- The homeowner was the owner of the residential structure to be repaired or rebuiltat the time the structure was damaged or destroyed by the declared wildfire disaster; and
+- The homeowner was the owner of the residential structure to be repaired or rebuilt (qualified residential structure) at the time it was damaged or destroyed by the declared wildfire disaster; and

-- The replacement cost for each qualified residential structure exceeds the homeowner's coverage under any homeowner's insurance policy associated with the structure.
+- The replacement cost for the qualified residential structure exceeds the homeowner's coverage under any homeowner's insurance policy associated with the structure.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)